 Day 16: End of Annapurna Circuit Trek.

-Similar as the Annapurna Base Camp Trek it is recommended to spend a few additional days in Pokhara to enjoy Phewa Lake and all the activities in this beautiful town!
-As one of the 5 best Himalayan Treks in Nepal, the Annapurna Circuit Trek can be the ideal trek for you and is best done during spring or fall.
+Similar to the Annapurna Base Camp Trek, it is recommended to spend a few additional days in Pokhara to enjoy Phewa Lake and all the activities in this beautiful town!
+As one of Nepal's five best Himalayan Treks, the Annapurna Circuit Trek can be the ideal trek for you and is best done during spring or fall.

 The Ghorepani Ghandruk Trek

 Probably one of the shortest and most rewarding treks in Nepal, the Ghorepani Ghandruk Trek takes place just west of the Annapurna Base Camp Trek.
-With main highlight a visit to Poon Hill, this Short Trek in Nepal is not for nothing called the Holy Grail for landscape photographers and gets a spot as one of the five best Himalayan treks in Nepal!
-The trek itself is easy and relatively short with the only difficult part climbing the stone steps from Ulleri to Ghorepani.
-Perfect for any type of age the Ghorepani Ghandruk Trek is a great way to introduce you to trekking in Nepal.
-Besides foreign trekkers many locals head to Poon Hill to enjoy the views of Mt Dhaulagiri (8,167m) to left, Annapurna South (7,219m) in the middle and Mt Machhapuchhre (6,993m) to the right.
-Poon Hill itself is located just above the village of Ghorepani at a height of 3,210m and its custom to head early in the morning out from Ghorepani up the hill to see one of the most scenic sunrise views in the world!
-The second part of this short trek in the Annapurna is a visited to the Gurung village of Ghandruk where culture plays a great role, and visitors can visit the Gurung mountain museum.
+With the main highlight, a visit to Poon Hill, this Short Trek in Nepal is not for nothing called the Holy Grail for landscape photographers and gets a spot as one of the five best Himalayan treks in Nepal!
+The trek itself is easy and relatively short, with the only tricky part climbing the stone steps from Ulleri to Ghorepani.
+Perfect for any age, the Ghorepani Ghandruk Trek is a great way to introduce you to trekking in Nepal.
+Besides foreign trekkers, many locals head to Poon Hill to enjoy the views of Mt Dhaulagiri (8,167m) to the left, Annapurna South (7,219m) in the middle, and Mt Machhapuchhre (6,993m) to the right.
+Poon Hill is located just above the village of Ghorepani at the height of 3,210m, and it's custom to head early in the morning out from Ghorepani up the hill to see one of the most scenic sunrise views in the world!
+The second part of this short trek in the Annapurna is a visited the Gurung village of Ghandruk, where culture plays a significant role, and visitors can visit the Gurung mountain museum.

-The route of the Ghorepani Ghandruk Trek is easy going and starts officially from Nayapul after a short drive from Pokhara.
-From there the trek takes you the villages of Tikhedhunga and Ulleri.
+The route of the Ghorepani Ghandruk Trek is easygoing and starts officially from Nayapul after a short drive from Pokhara.
+From there, the trek takes you to the villages of Tikhedhunga and Ulleri.
 Now the challenging part comes by heading up the stone stairs through the jungle up to Ghorepani village.
-After visiting Poon Hill we follow the trail east to Tadapani and ultimately Gandruk village.
-To finish the trek a good 5 hours of descending leads back to Nayapul from where you can drive back to Pokhara.
-Short, easy and incredible rewarding the Ghorepani Ghandruk trek is highly recommended for first time trekkers in Nepal!
+After visiting Poon Hill, we follow the trail east to Tadapani and ultimately Gandruk village.
+To finish the trek, a good 5 hours of descending leads back to Nayapul, from where you can drive back to Pokhara.
+Short, easy, and incredibly rewarding, the Ghorepani Ghandruk trek is highly recommended for first-time trekkers in Nepal!

 The standard itinerary of the Ghorepani Ghandruk Trek: